kontent-ai/kontent-ai.github.io/docs/Duties-of-a-Repository-Maintainer.md

 #### Process
 - Every first Monday of the month a notification is poping for the vulnerability check
-- Primary maintainer will go through the assigned repositories and check Dependabot alerts
+- Primary maintainer will go through the assigned repositories and check Dependabot alerts and deal with all High severity issues (others are optional)
 - Once done - the progress is submitted to the list in the notification (internal wiki log)

 ## Managing the releases and keeping them in sync with product development